radixdlt/babylon-pte/README.md

 ## PTE Browser Extension

-A proof-of-concept browser extension is also provided for accessing the test environment via Chrome.
+A proof-of-concept browser extension is provided for accessing the test environment via Chrome Browser.

-You can download it from the [latest releases](./todo).
+You can download a prebuilt extension from the [latest releases]([./todo](https://github.com/radixdlt/babylon-pte/releases)).

 ## PTE RESIM CLI